Definitions and Dimensions of Liveness

 6. Strategically predictive (adds inference of gross functionality)

-Aside from the specific ways that Tanimoto’s levels deviate from the modern uses of liveness, I would caution against any attempt to reduce liveness to a one-dimensional scale.
+Aside from the specific ways that Tanimoto’s levels don’t match modern uses of liveness, I would caution against any attempt to reduce liveness to a one-dimensional scale.
 As I hope this essay has demonstrated, the design space of liveness is complex and multidimensional.
 Naming dimensions and mapping out their interactions is likely to be more fruitful than setting up a single ranked order.

 Conclusion